Optimal Reinsurance under Endogenous Default and Background Risk: Model

 \section{Model}

-We consider a one-period model and study the optimal insurance problem for a buyer of insurance.
+We consider a one-period model and study the optimal reinsurance problem for an insurer.
 We fix a complete probability space $(\Omega, \Fc, \Pb)$ and denote by $\Eb[\cdot]$ the expectation taken under $\Pb$.
-The buyer's insurable loss (risk) is modeled by a nonnegative $\Fc$-measurable random variable $X$.
-We assume that $X$ is bounded from above, $0<M:=\mathrm{ess \, sup}\,X<\infty$.\footnote{This assumption is not restrictive because the upper bound $M$ can be arbitrarily large, and it is a common assumption in the literature (see, e.g., \citet{biffis2012optimal} and \citet{chi2023optimal}).
-In addition, we remark that, by imposing certain integrability conditions (see \citet{cai2014optimal}), the main results can be readily extended to the case of $M = \infty$.
-Note that if $M = 0$, then $X \equiv 0$ almost surely, and the problem becomes trivial.} To mitigate the risk exposure, the buyer purchases insurance from the insurance market, and we denote the \emph{indemnity} function of an insurance contract by $I$ and the set of all admissible (feasible) indemnity functions by $\widetilde \Ac$, which we specify later when solving the problem.
-Given the one-to-one relation between an insurance contract and its indemnity function $I$, we often call $I$ a contract.
-We assume that the seller of insurance applies the expected-value premium principle (see \citet{arrow1963uncertainty}, \citet{cai2014optimal}, and \citet{jin2024optimal} among many others) to calculate the contract premium by
+All (in)equalities involving random variables should be understood in the $\Pb$ almost surely sense.
+The insurer's aggregate loss (or a portfolio of risks) is modeled by a nonnegative $\Fc$-measurable random variable $X$, and we assume that $X$ is bounded from above, $0<M:=\mathrm{ess \, sup}\,X<\infty$.
+This assumption is common in the literature (see, e.g., \citet{chi2023optimal}), and it is rather mild, because $M$ can be arbitrarily large.
+The main results can be readily extended to the case of $M = \infty$ under certain integrability conditions (see Online Companion for full details on this extension), while $M=0$ trivializes the problem.
+To mitigate the risk exposure, the insurer purchases reinsurance from the reinsurance market, and we denote the \emph{indemnity} function of a reinsurance contract by $I$ and the corresponding stochastic indemnity payment by $\Ic$ (traditionally $\mathcal{I}:=I(X)$).
+Given the one-to-one relation between a reinsurance contract and its indemnity function $I$, we often call $I$ a contract.
+We assume that the reinsurer applies the expected-value premium principle to calculate the contract premium by

-in which $\eta \ge 0$ is the premium loading factor, accounting for the expenses and profits of the seller.
+in which $\eta \ge 0$ is the premium loading factor.
+Using the actual indemnity $\Ib$ to determine the premium leads to a ``loop'' issue, because the actual indemnity and premium are intertwined through the reinsurer's random reserve.
+This explains the standard form of the premium in \eqref{eq:pi}; see \citet{cai2014optimal} for the same premium principle when the seller’s default is present.
+Because the reinsurer may default on indemnity payment, the loading factor $\eta$ should reflect this default risk.\footnote{Let $\bar{\eta} > 0$ denote the loading factor charged by a default-free reinsurer; then, $\eta < \bar{\eta}$.
+For instance, assuming that the default probability, $p_{de} \in (0,1)$, can be estimated, we may set $\eta$ so that $(1 + \eta) = (1 + \bar{\eta}) ( 1- p_{de})$.}